 There are a number of reasons why you should be writing a social media strategy for your brand…

 Not only is social media marketing one of the most easily accessible AND most profitable of digital marketing platforms available (with a staggeringly high lead-to-close rate of 100% when compared to traditional outbound marketing) – it’s booming like never before and showing no signs of slowing down.
 In fact, the UK’s communications regulator ‘Ofcom’ noted that social media use is seeing a whopping annual increase of 30% each year.
-So in short – if you aren’t utilising it currently, then you’re missing out on the opportunity to engage with a whole host of potential customers that just keep on growing.
+So in short – if you aren’t utilizing it currently, then you’re missing out on the opportunity to engage with a whole host of potential customers that just keep on growing.

 Writing a social media strategy is an absolutely worthwhile task and one that shouldn’t just be for businesses.
 Marketing and PR agencies take note and pay close attention to your current social media practice – as you too can promote yourselves and win clients by having a sure-fire plan firmly in place.
 In fact, the social media skills you demonstrate may be even more crucial, especially when seeking to offer your social media services to potential new clients.
 Agencies that can show they are adept at managing their own channels will win far more business running the social media promotions of others.